Clinical Neurocardiology Section - Division of Intramural Research

 levels of catecholamines and their metabolites.
 Current research of the Section

-focuses on biomarkers and mechanisms of central and peripheral
+focuses on biomarkers and mechanisms of catecholamine depletion in Parkinson disease and related disorders.

 A major new study by the Clinical Neurocardiology Section is on biomarkers of risk of Parkinson disease (PD).
 We call this the PDRisk study (NIH Protocol 09-N-0010).
 There are two main purposes of this study.
 The first purpose is to determine whether people who have characteristics that may be risk factors for PD have objective evidence—“biomarkers”—that the disease process is actually going on.
 The evidence we are looking for is loss of nerves and nerve cells that use particular chemicals, called catecholamines.
 PD patients typically have a loss of nerves and nerve cells that use the catecholamines dopamine and norepinephrine as chemical messengers.
 The second purpose is to determine whether people who have abnormal “biomarkers” actually develop PD during several years of follow-up.